thomasgauvin/thomasgauvin/README.md

 ### Hi, I'm Thomas.
 I'm a product manager and software developer.
-Currently working on Azure Static Web Apps at Microsoft.
-I'm energized by building development & productivity tools, and other software applications, especially in the context of AI applications.

 - 🌱 I'm currently learning about serverless architectures, microservices and Devops.
 - ⚒️ I'm currently working on projects that make developing easier & blogging about my learnings